PeterChoi-SAD/ssd-ios-6day/class5.md

 We can use extensions to break up our larger files into smaller pieces without actually breaking up the class.

-Add the following code at the end of the file and remove `UISearchBarDelegate` from the initial declaration.
+Add the following code at the end of the file and remove `SwipeTableViewCellDelegate` from the initial declaration.
 This pattern gives us more flexibility for organizing our code, and still playing nicely with the Cocoa Touch brand of MVC (our controllers become large quickly).

 ```swift
 extension ItemListViewController: SwipeTableViewCellDelegate {